What is the deal with carbon markets?

 The European Union established a mandatory carbon market in 2005, and US Senate will debate legislation in June that could create a nation-wide cap-and-trade system as early as 2009.

 Story by Victoria Schlesinger.
 This article originally appeared in Plenty in May 2008.
-The story was added to MNN.com in September 2009.
+The story was added to MNN.com.